corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/pki-guide.md

 As an example, let us consider the following certificate hierarchy:

 {{< figure alt="example hierarchy" width=80% zoom="../resources/example-hierarchy.png" >}}
-The certificate hierarchy presented above is currently (as of the time of writing this document) used in the Corda Network.
+The certificate hierarchy presented above is currently (as of the time of writing this document) used in the Corda network.
 It follows practices applicable for certificate authorities providing a balance between security and simplicity of usage.
 In this scenario, a network operator wants to create a CA hierarchy where the self-signed Root CA issues a certificate for the Subordinate CA which in turn issues two certificates for both Identity Manager CA and Network Map (note that the Network Map is not a CA-type entity).